CmdZOD-Git/Godot_RTS/dev_log.md

 4. DONE Hit impact
 5. DONE Basic UI for selected unit
 6. Transform Unit & Action box to transform
+	+ Create a second type of player Unit
+	+ Create a UI to switch one selected unit to the new type
+	+ Add a bouton to switch a selected new type to old type
 7. Ranged unit
 8. Ranged area attack
 9. Auto attack in range